Cincinnati Bengals vs. Los Angeles Chargers NFL Week 13 Odds, Plays and Insights for December 5, 2021

 - This season, the Chargers have one against the spread win in two games as an underdog of 3 points or more.

-- Los Angeles' games this year have hit the over four times in 11 opportunities (36.4%).
+- Los Angeles' games this year have hit the over on four of 11 set point totals (36.4%).

-- Los Angeles is 4-2 against the spread and 5-1 overall when the team puts up more than 20.5 points.
+- Los Angeles is 4-2 against the spread and 5-1 overall in games when it puts up more than 20.5 points.

-- In games that Los Angeles picks up over 348.2 yards, the team is 5-4 against the spread and 6-3 overall.
+- When Los Angeles churns out more than 348.2 yards, the team is 5-4 against the spread and 6-3 overall.

-- The Chargers have turned the ball over 12 times, two fewer times than the Bengals have forced turnovers (14).

 Home and road insights

-- At home this season, Cincinnati has two wins against the spread and is 3-2 overall.

-- At home, as 3-point favorites or greater, the Bengals have one win ATS (1-1).
+- At home, as 3-point favorites or more, the Bengals have one win ATS (1-1).

 - In five home games this year, Cincinnati has hit the over three times.

-- On the road, Los Angeles is 3-2 against the spread, and 3-2 overall.
+- On the road, Los Angeles is 3-2 overall and 3-2 against the spread.

-- Away from home, the Chargers are winless ATS (0-1) as 3-point underdogs or more.
+- The Chargers are winless ATS (0-1) as 3-point underdogs or more away from home.

-- In five away games this year, Los Angeles has hit the over once.
+- In five away games this season, Los Angeles has hit the over once.

 Powered by Data Skrive.